celineyuwono/notes/Kubernetes/Tekton.md

 - Get my code to source to production as quickly and securely as possible.
 <img alt="CI/CD Example" src="https://i.ibb.co/tKZXXRz/Screen-Shot-2020-08-25-at-14-58-04.png" width="600px" height="330px" />

-### Tekton
+### What is Tekton
-- Tekton is a shared set of open source Cloud Native building blocks for CI/CD system.
-Even though Tekton runs on Kubernetes, it targets on any platform, language, and framework.
+- Cloud native components for defining CI/CD pipelines.
+- Even though Tekton runs on Kubernetes, it targets on any platform, language, and framework.
 - Tekton just provides a framework for executing actions.
 - Started on Kubernetes Knative project.
 People can build images on Kubernetes, but wanted to run tests on those images and define more complex pipelines.

-### Tekton Pipelines
+### Tekton 5 New CRD
-- Cloud native components for defining CI/CD pipelines.
 - Implemented using Kubernetes Custom Resource Definition (CRD).
 - Kubernetes resources: Pods, Services, Deployments, but CRD can define a new resource and create binaries called controllers that can act upon the new resource.
 - **Steps:** Existing type: `Kubernetes Container Spec`.
 Steps specify image, shell commands, or arguments.
 Steps inside one Task share a Pod for easy communication.
 <img alt="Steps" src="https://i.ibb.co/q9qfB31/Screen-Shot-2020-08-25-at-17-11-04.png" width="600px" height="300px" />
 - 5 New Custom Resources (CRD) provided by Tekton:
 	1. **Task:** Made up of **Steps**, run sequentially on same K8s node.
 Runs as a pod.
 Can specify input and output (using parameters or PipelineResources defined in the task YAML file).
 	2. **Pipeline:** Made up of **Tasks** .
 You can define order of tasks, run sequentially or concurrently, or create own task graph (using keywords like `runAfter`).